2 min read

 By Tanya Farmer on Jul 1, 2020 5:00:59 AM

 Acquiring and retaining new clients is one of the biggest concerns for any accountant, second only to recruiting and retaining good employees.
 While client retention is a challenge for all accountants, it is of particular concern when purchasing an accounting firm.
-To ensure that you retain all, or at least most, of the current clients, follow the four tips below.
+If you're worried about how to keep clients after an accounting firm acquisition, you’re in the right place.
+We have some tips to help your accounting client retention below.

 Topics: Buyers Business Brokerage Accounting Client Retention